Can I Get Fired on Light Duty?

 - How does being fired affect your employment benefits?

-Georgia has strange laws regarding how being fired affects your workers’ compensation case.
-One critical factor is whether you have returned to a suitable job or not at the time you are fired.
-If you have returned to a suitable job, getting your workers’ compensation benefits restarted will probably be more difficult.
+Georgia has strange laws regarding how being fired affects your workers compensation case.
+One critical factor is whether or not you have returned to a suitable light duty job when you are fired.
+If you have returned to a suitable job, getting your workers compensation benefits restarted will probably be more difficult.

 If you are out of work and receiving temporary total disability benefits when your employer fires you, those benefits will probably continue.
-The basic idea is that you already showed you were out of work because of your injury, so your employer has to show that you can work to stop those benefits.
+The basic idea behind this part of the law is that you already showed you were disabled because of your injury, so your employer has to show that you can work to stop paying you those benefits.
 Your employer firing you is not enough to show that you can work.

 However, the exact facts of your case might affect these general rules.
 Also, many times people are fired shortly after returning to work.